 A discussion with my middle son, Colin, prompts this particular set of memories.

 Readers of Life With Arfur will realise that I can be quite cavalier when it comes to health.
+I recently went to a Miami Clinical Research Facility and was able to help do some research to find cures for different health issues.
 With good reason.
 Of all the things that have gone wrong with me over the years, I found the best medicine to be a two-pronged assault of “Who cares?” and laughter.
 It’s also, I believe, the secret of a long life.

 Last week’s UK election is a case in point.
 We got the wrong decision… or the right decision… or no decision… it depends on your point of view.
 What about it?
 What difference will the fingernail diet make?
 None.
 So give over fretting and get on with your life.